 If you can open your dataset using Excel, you are working with small data.

 What happens when the dataset in question is so vast that it cannot fit into the memory of a single computer and must be distributed across a number of nodes in a large computing cluster?
 Can't we just rewrite some R code, for example, and extend it to account for more than a single-node computation?
 If only things were that simple!
 There are many reasons why the scaling of algorithms to more machines is difficult.
 Imagine a simple example of a file containing a list of names:

 We would like to compute the number of occurrences of individual words in the file.
-If the file fits into a single machine, you can easily compute the number of occurrences by using a combination of the Unix tools,
+If the file fits into a single machine, you can easily compute the number of occurrences by using a combination of the Unix tools, sort and uniq:

 bash> sort file | uniq -c